philippe-guerit/claude-desktop-memory-bank/memory_bank_server/prompt_templates/default_custom_instruction.md

 1. **Collect & Organize**: Track important points throughout conversation
 2. **Summarize**: Condense into concise updates before storing
 3. **Call Appropriate Tool**:
-   - For a single context type: `update-context`
+   - For a single context type: `bulk-update-context` with a single key-value pair
-   - For multiple context types: `bulk-update-context`
+   - For multiple context types: `bulk-update-context` with multiple key-value pairs
 4. **Format Properly**: Use Markdown with clear sections and dates
 5. **Add to Existing**: Append or modify rather than replacing entire sections